cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 ## Try The Running Application

 That's it!
-You've configured your application to connect to PostgreSQL via Secretless, and we can try it out to validate that it's working as expected.
+You've configured your application to connect to PostgreSQL via the Secretless Broker, and we can try it out to validate that it's working as expected.

 The next steps rely on the presence of `$APPLICATION_URL` in your environment.
 For example, if you used the service definition in the previous then you would setup your environment as follows:
 ```bash